UKCloud/documentation/articles/portal/ptl-gs.md

 The UKCloud Portal is the gateway to your UKCloud services.
 In the Portal, you can:

-- View information about your UKCloud services, including UKCloud for VMware, UKCloud for OpenStack, UKCloud for Microsoft Azure and Cloud Storage
+- Raise and monitor support tickets

 - View notifications relating to the UKCloud platform

+- View cyber security news and security events

+- View information about your UKCloud for VMware service, including VM information and backup reports

 - Create compute services, virtual data centres (VDCs) and edge gateways within your UKCloud for VMware environment

 - Access vCloud Director to work with your UKCloud for VMware environment, for example to create and manage virtual machines (VMs), build VDC networks or configure your firewall

-- Raise and monitor support tickets

-- Access Knowledge Centre articles to help you understand and work with the UKCloud platform
+- Access the OpenStack Horizon dashboard to work with your UKCloud for OpenStack environment, for example to build your network infrastructure, set up access and security and launch instances

+- Access the Azure Stack Hub portal to manage your UKCloud for Microsoft Azure environment, for example to create virtual machines

+- View information about your Cloud Storage service, including secret keys and storage consumption

 This Getting Started Guide provides an overview of the functionality available within the Portal.